KRFOSS/kali-docs/general-use/install-nvidia-drivers-on-kali-linux/index.md

 ## Installation

-Once the system has rebooted from doing an OS upgrade, we will proceed to install the **Drivers**, and the **CUDA toolkit**.
+Once the system has rebooted from doing an OS upgrade, we will proceed to install the **Drivers**, and the **CUDA toolkit** _(allowing for tool to take advantage of the GPU)_.

-During installation of the drivers the system created new kernel modules, so another reboot is required:
+During installation of the drivers the system created new kernel modules, so a reboot is required:

 ```markdown
 kali@kali:~$ sudo apt install -y nvidia-driver nvidia-cuda-toolkit